meyerpedro/Understanding-Music-Lyric/ReadMe.md

 Another more detailed dataset was also used.
 [This dataset](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks?select=data_by_artist.csv) was put together using Spotify's API and it has more detailed information on artist's genre and acoustic data.
 I used this dataset for later comparison of genre predictions to account for possible subgenres.

-These are all the subgenres the Backstreet Boys have asigned in this dataset:
+For example, these are all the subgenres the Backstreet Boys have asigned in this dataset:

 |genres | artists |
 |-----:|:----------|